-Under the bylaws, the Board of Directors may designate a chairman to preside over the meetings of the Board of Directors and meetings of the stockholders and to perform such other duties as may be assigned to him by the Board of Directors.
-The Company does not have a fixed policy as to whether the Chairman of the Board of Directors should be an independent director and believes that its flexibility to select its chairman and reorganize its leadership structure from time to time is in the best interests of the Company and its stockholders.
+Under the bylaws, the Board of Directors may designate a chairperson to preside over the meetings of the Board of Directors and meetings of the stockholders and to perform such other duties as may be assigned to him or her by the Board of Directors.
+The Company does not have a fixed policy as to whether the chair of the Board of Directors should be an independent director and believes that its flexibility to select its chair and reorganize its leadership structure from time to time is in the best interests of the Company and its stockholders.